Message handlers and updates

 We've already seen our first atomic update instruction, the

 set statement, which simply sets the value of a member variable.
-It can be used only with ordinary variables, and not with mutable relation variables or nested automata.
+It can be used only with ordinary variables, not with mutable relation variables.
 The most important thing to notice here is that any given member variable can be assigned only once during the execution of the message handler: trying to set the same variable twice would cause the message handler to fail.
 That's because, as explained above, the order in which assignments are issued is ignored, and therefore there's no way to decide which of two (conflicting) assignments targeting the same member variable should actually be executed.

 In order to update mutable relation variables the language provides two commands,